 Paul is not ashamed of the gospel, because it is the good news of salvation in Jesus Christ.
 When he states, “For I am not ashamed of the gospel, for it is the power of God for salvation,” “it” refers to the gospel.
-This is why Paul is so eager as he stated in verse 15.
-This is likewise why he is not ashamed in verse 16.
-It is because the gospel has the power to liberate anyone who believes in Jesus Christ from their bondage to sin.
-It does not matter how sinful a person is with their life.
+This is why Paul is so eager to preach the gospel, as he stated in verse 15.
+This is, likewise, why he is not ashamed in verse 16.
+It is because the gospel has the supernatural power to liberate believers from their bondage to sin.
+It does not matter how sinful a person is.
 It does not matter into what deviant lifestyle they have fallen.
-It does not matter what their sin has been.
-It does not matter if you are a Greek or a barbarian.
-It does not matter if you are wise in your own eyes, or if you are foolish.
+It does not matter if you are a Greek or a barbarian, or wise or foolish.
 It does not matter who you are, what you are, or where you are.
-The gospel is far more powerful than your sin.
-The gospel is far more powerful than any hardened resistance against God.
-The gospel is far more powerful than whatever lifestyle in which anyone has been entrapped.
+The gospel is far more powerful than the power of your sin.
+The gospel is able to overcome any hardened resistance against God.
+The gospel is far more powerful than any sinful lifestyle.

-This word “power” comes from a Greek word (dunamis) that translates into the English language as ‘dynamite.’
-The gospel is the explosive dynamite of God.
-There is no more powerful message in the entire world than the gospel of Jesus Christ.
+This word “power” (dunamis) comes from a Greek word that comes into the English language as ‘dynamite.’
+The gospel is the explosive dynamite of God unto salvation.
+There is no more powerful message in the entire world than this truth.
 No message has a greater life-changing, eternity-altering impact than the gospel.
 No message makes a deeper effect upon a person’s life.
 No message has the power to change them from the inside out than the gospel.
-Every other message is mere behavior modification.
-Mere religion is simply an outward face life of a person’s life.
-Only the gospel has the divine power to revolutionize a person’s life so that they are no longer the same.
-When the gospel explodes in their life, they are not the same person any longer.
+Any other message is simply behavior modification.
+Mere religion is only an outward face life of a person’s life.
+The gospel alone has the divine power to revolutionize a person’s life so that they are no longer the same.
 Paul writes elsewhere, “If anyone is in Christ, he is a new creation; the old things passed away; behold, new things have come” (2 Corinthians 5:17).
+When the gospel explodes in their life, they are no longer the same person.

 A Total Transformation

 No one can receive the gospel, and it not dramatically impact their life.
-When you believe the gospel, you are radically transformed at the deepest level of your being.
-The gospel is not just painting the outside walls of your life.
+When you believe the gospel, you will be radically transformed at the deepest level of your being.
+The gospel is not just painting the exterior of your life.
 This is a total reconstruction process.
-The old things within you are torn down.
-New things are put in place.
+The old practices of sin are torn down.
+New things are put in its place.
 You are totally rewired and restructured.
 You have a new mind, a new heart, and a new will.
 You have a new disposition.
 You have a new standing before God.
-You have a new priority.
-You have a new pursuit.
-You have a new life direction.
-You have a new destiny.
+You have a new priority, new pursuit, new life direction, and new destiny.

 There could not be a more dramatic makeover of your life than what happens when you receive the gospel of Jesus Christ.
-This is not just a box you check on a religious survey card.
-This is the total transformation of your life from the inside out such that you will never be the same again.
-That is the supernatural power of the gospel of Jesus Christ.
-I want to say this emphatically.
-If this dramatic change has not happened in your life, then you have never received the gospel.
+Believing in Him is not just a box you check on a religious survey.
+The gospel brings the total transformation of your life from the inside out.
+When you believe, you will never be the same again.
+I want to say this emphatically: If this dramatic change has not happened in your life, then you have never received the gospel.
 The gospel explodes in a believer’s life like an erupting volcano.

-The person who wrote this verse could not have been anymore in opposition to the gospel.
-He was hell-bent on apprehending Christians and dragging them back to Jerusalem.
+The person who wrote this verse – the apostle Paul – could not have been anymore in opposition to the gospel before he believed.
+He was hell-bent on apprehending the Christians in Damascus and dragging them back to Jerusalem.
 He was intent on putting them to death, like Stephen had been put to death.
-He believed that the gospel was blasphemy against God for saying that Jesus Christ is the Son of God.
-But in one life-changing moment, Paul was taken down by the power of the gospel.
-He was knocked off his high horse, and His entire life was rerouted in the opposite direction.
-He was transformed from death to life, from darkness to light.
+Paul once believed that the gospel was blasphemy against God.
+He was convinced it was abomination to confess that Jesus Christ is the Son of God.
+But in one life-changing moment, Paul was captured by the power of the gospel.
+He was knocked off his high horse, and His entire life was dramatically changed.
+He was immediately transformed from death to life, from darkness to light.

 Paul says that the gospel is the power of God “unto salvation.”
 The word “salvation” (soteria) means ‘deliverance from great danger, rescue from ruin.’
 What is this danger from which the gospel saves?
-The answer is, from the wrath of God.
+The answer is, from God Himself, from the wrath of God.
 Romans 1:18 states, “The wrath of God is revealed from heaven against all unrighteousness and ungodliness of men.”
-God’s steaming-hot vengeance and fiery hatred of sin is right now bearing down upon every unbeliever.
+God’s steaming-hot vengeance and fiery hatred of sin is bearing down upon every unbeliever.
 Those outside of Christ are but a heartbeat away from this soul-damning wrath.
 There is much more to the gospel than, “Smile, God loves you and has a wonderful plan for your life.”
-On the contrary, it is as Jonathan Edwards said in his famous sermon, all without Christ are sinners in the hands of an angry God.
-Edwards got it right out of the Bible.
+To the contrary, it is as Jonathan Edwards said in his famous sermon, all without Christ are sinners in the hands of an angry God.
+Edwards got this right out of the Bible.

-There is only one way to be saved, and that is through the gospel of Jesus Christ.
-That is another reason why Paul is so eager to go to Rome, because people there are under the wrath of God, who need to be delivered from eternal destruction.
+There is only one way to be saved from God’s wrath, and that is through the gospel of His grace.
+That is why Paul is so eager to go to Rome, because people there are under the wrath of God.
+Souls need to be delivered from eternal destruction.
 There is only one way for them to be saved, and that is through the gospel.

 “To Everyone Who Believes”

-In fact, when the prophet Jonah was commissioned to go to Nineveh, he ran in the opposite direction.
+In fact, when the prophet Jonah was commissioned to go to Nineveh, the capital city of the Assyrian Empire, he ran in the opposite direction.
 He did not want the Gentiles to be saved, but wanted the gospel to stay inside Israel, the way it had always been.
-He did not want foreigners to receive this salvation.
-He wanted to keep the gospel to himself.
+He did not want foreigners to receive this salvation and be included with the Jews.
+Jonah wanted to keep the gospel to himself.
 So he boarded a ship and headed to Tarsus, which is modern day Spain.
-That is like being in Dallas, when God calls you to go to New York, but you get on a plane and fly to Los Angeles.
-Jonah was trying to go as far away from what God wanted him to do as he possibly could.
+That is like being in Dallas, and when God calls you to go east to New York, you get on a plane and fly west to Los Angeles.
+This runaway was trying to go as far away from what God wanted him to do as he possibly could.
 He did not want anyone else to have this salvation that had been given to the Jews.

-One way we overcome it is what Paul says in verse 16, the realization of what the gospel can do in a person’s life.
 We often forget how much power the gospel has.
-We think the power has to be in our presentation, but nothing could be further from the truth.
+We sometimes think the power has to be in our presentation.
+But nothing could be further from the truth.
 God works through weak people to spread a powerful message.
-The power is in the gospel.
-We do not have to make it powerful.
-It is powerful.
-All we have to do is present the gospel as God gives us opportunities.
-Then we pray that God will work into their souls to receive it.
+The power is in the gospel itself.
+When it is accompanied by the power of the Holy Spirit, it explodes in human hearts.
+We do not have to make the gospel powerful.
+It is intrinsically powerful in itself.
+All we do is present the gospel as God gives us opportunities.
+Then we pray that God will cause its power to be unleashed in their souls when it is received by faith.
 The gospel is a supernatural message with supernatural power.
-It is come from God with the power that God possesses.
+This good news comes from God with soul-saving power that He alone possesses.